flox/floxdocs/docs/concepts/flox-vs-containers.md

     This would be performed in the `hook.on-activate` script that's run when activating your environment.
-    You'll add this by first running `flox edit`, the modifying the `hook` section of your manifest to look like this:
+    You'll add this by first running `flox edit` and then modifying the `hook` section of your manifest to look like this:

     ```toml
     [hook]